norandiaconu/depcheck4/README.md

 - [SASS and SCSS](http://sass-lang.com/) (with `node-sass` dependency)
 - [Vue.js](https://vuejs.org/) (with `@vue/compiler-sfc` dependency)

 To get the syntax support by external dependency, please install the corresponding package explicitly.
-For example, for TypeScript user, install depcheck with `typescript` package:
+For example, for TypeScript user, install depcheck4 with `typescript` package:

 ```
-npm install -g depcheck typescript
+npm install -g depcheck4 typescript
 ```

 ## Special